 Accidents and Tickets

-If you get in an accident, the laws have changed (thank goodness).
-In regards to moving your car, you can move your vehicle if there is an agreement between both parties (or vehicle and object) and if no person was injured, one of the drivers accept responsibility or it is necessary to move for traffic.
+When driving in Costa Rica and you get in an accident, the laws have changed (thank goodness).
+In regards to moving your car, you can move your vehicle if there is an agreement between both parties (or vehicle and object) and if nobody was injured, one of the drivers accept responsibility or it is necessary to move for traffic.

 Before you weren’t allowed to move your car no matter what, which would cause horrible backups.

-They don’t do self service at gas stations so when you pull up, tell the attendant you want llena de regular por favor (or diesel depending on the car).
+They don’t do self service at gas stations so when you pull up, tell the attendant you want lleno de regular por favor (or diesel depending on the car).
+You can read our full guide to getting gas in Costa Rica.

 Don’t forget to check out Yeison’s in depth guide for what it’s really like to drive in Costa Rica, especially the city.